interior design trends 2020

 I admit, I cringe whenever the word ‘trend’ is mentioned because I just don’t design to trends.
 I design for my clients, how they live now and how they’ll live in the future.
 That’s not to say that trends don’t appear in my designs, it just seems to happen when it’s not on trend.
-As you’ll see below, each of these interior design trends of 2020 has appeared in at least one of my projects.
+As you’ll see, each of these interior design trends of 2020 has appeared in at least one of a Trentini Design project.
 I advocate that if you love it now, you’ll always love it.
 Design to what you love not what’s on trend.

 Pretty much any article, post or tweet mentions arches and curves are going to be big in 2020.
 The use of these will be seen in both the built environment and through furniture.
 Using curves in a very linear space can provide a softness that inspires tranquility and calm.
 Last year we designed a custom entertainment and storage unit for the Balgownie House and used curves to provide a softness that allows the piece to blend into its environment.